benmvp/slides/2022/reactmiami/enzyme-to-rtl.md

   - If you're using Enzyme currently, you **1)** realize you have to migrate
   - And **2)** now you've got a jump start on what migrating looks like
   - And if you're already using RTL, you got to reminisce on the old days
-  - Or if you've never used Enzyme before, a better understanding for RTL design decisions
+  - ...Or if you've never used Enzyme before...
+  - You've got a better understanding for RTL design decisions
-- I wanna give a special thanks to the organizers of the first React Miami
+- I wanna give a special thanks to the organizers of the first React Miami...
   - For inviting me to share my knowledge with y'all
-  - G2i & JS World
+  - To G2i & JS World
 - Also thank **YOU** for attending my talk
   - You could've skipped to get a jump on the refreshments, but you stayed
 - Speaking of which we've got a break after this
   - And I'll be here right after for any questions you've got
   - And I'll also be around throughout the day as well for feel free to grab me whenever
   - But you can always reach out to me on Twitter (**@benmvp**)
-- **REMINDER:** You can also find a tweet to the slides there or on my website: **benmvp.com**
+- **REMINDER:** You can also find a tweet w/ a link to the slides there
+  - Or on my website: **benmvp.com**
 - Thanks again & enjoy the rest of the conference!